cfsghost/lantern/README.md

 * Fast to setup and easy to customize
 * UI is pretty cool and fantasic
 * Widely use ES6 and ES7+ (Generator, classes and decorator)
+* Provided a lot of universal JavaScript solutions for development
 * Isomorphic Architecture
 * Provided a lot useful extensions to speed up the development.
 * Support permission management